johnlwhiteman/pandoc-run-filter/README.md

 Running *pandoc-run-filter* keeps throwing exceptions:

 * Make sure that your markdown syntax is correct.
-* Also run the tests to see if your environment is correct (see instructions above).
+* Run the tests to see if your environment is correct (see instructions above).

 Another pandoc filter is also using the *run* keyword.
 What to do?